8n8/bigwebthing/README.md

 # Client backend API

-The client backend provides three servers:

-+ websockets
-+ HTTP API
-+ static file server
+The client backend provides a server on port 11833.
+It provides a websockets server, an HTTP API, and a static file server on /static.

 ## Websockets API

-Port 11833

 The websockets API is for sending messages from the client backend to the frontend.